-R-28-21 Universal Lodge No. 14 - Permit Fees Waiver - For the purpose of waiving the permit fees in connection with the restoration of the exterior of the historic

-Universal Lodge No. 14.

-Sponsors: Buckley, Tierney, Gay, Schandelmeier, Pindell Charles, Finlayson and Paone on voice vote.

-Alderman Gay moved to adopt R-28-21 on first reader.
+- R-28-21 Universal Lodge No. 14 - Permit Fees Waiver - For the purpose of waiving the permit fees in connection with the restoration of the exterior of the historic Universal Lodge No. 14.
+Sponsors: Buckley, Tierney, Gay, Schandelmeier, Pindell Charles, Finlayson and Paone Alderman Gay moved to adopt R-28-21 on first reader.
 Seconded.
-CARRIED
+CARRIED on voice vote.
 Alderman Gay - Cosponsor Added.
 Alderman Schandelmeier - Cosponsor Added.
 Alderwoman Pindell Charles - Cosponsor Added.
 Alderwoman Finlayson - Cosponsor Added.
 Alderman Paone - Cosponsor Added.
 Alderwoman Tierney - Cosponsor Added.

-Second Readers

-R-22-21 South Annapolis Yacht Center - Public Water Access - For the purpose of requiring the Department of Planning and Zoning to hold a public meeting for the general public to be heard on the South Annapolis Yacht Center fence application.
+Second Readers R-22-21 South Annapolis Yacht Center - Public Water Access - For the purpose of - South Annapolis Yacht Center Public Water Access For the purpose of requiring the Department of Planning and Zoning to hold a public meeting for the general public to be heard on the South Annapolis Yacht Center fence application.